uwplse/Cassius/README.md

 The results can be compared to Table 2 in the paper.
 Due to variation between machines, some numbers, especially the number of timeouts, may change somewhat from run to run.
-We would consider variations as many as 30 timeouts expected given the expected slowdown from running inside a virtual machine; the paper's evaluation was done on a very fast machine.
+The authors would consider variations with as many as 30 timeouts expected given the expected slowdown from running inside a virtual machine; the paper's evaluation was done on a very fast machine.